function03-labs/WalletLabels/.changeset/early-geese-kneel.md

 Updated table props

+- ref is now a ref to the container element, use `instanceRef` to get access to the React Table instance.
 - plugins no longer supported, you can use the new getXModel() API now.
 - initialState has an updated type signature.
 - new state property, that allows you to partially control the table state.